Daniel Tracey

-Daniel Tracey (September 1, 1794 - July 18, 1832) born in Roscrea, Tipperary County, Ireland, was a doctor, journalist and politician in Lower Canada (now Quebec).
+Daniel Tracey (September 1, 1794 – July 18, 1832) born in Roscrea, Tipperary County, Ireland, was a medical doctor, journalist and politician in Lower Canada (now Quebec).

 He arrived in the Province of Lower Canada with his younger siblings in 1825.
 Though he had trained as a doctor in Dublin, he was never registered to practise in Lower Canada.

 The Vindicator

 In 1828, he began publishing the Irish Vindicator and Canada General Advertiser, known simply as the Irish Vindicator.
 Based in Montreal the newspaper aimed at the immigrant Irish community soon took a dissenting view of the non-elected but powerful, autocratic Family Compact, known in Lower Canada as the Château Clique and advocated the enrichment of the democratic rights for the majority of its citizens, most of whom were Catholics.
 The paper also promoted Daniel O’Connell and Louis-Joseph Papineau.

 Tracey was one of several journalists imprisoned early in 1832 for criticizing the non-elected legislative council that represented the interests of the Château Clique.
 Tracey, editor of the Vindicator and Ludger Duvernay, the editor of the French language La Minerve newspaper were arrested for libel and imprisoned together for over a month for writing articles that said that "it is certain that before long all of America must be republican."
 They were released after much public support and condemnation of the arrests.